tobiasgrosser/mental-strength-unworkshop/content/blog/21-12-13-idea-generation-and-management/index.md

 tags: [Unworkshop, EDI]
 ---

+** Due to COVID travel restrictions this workshop is postponed to 2022 **

 Science is all about generating ideas and executing them!

 - Have you ever observed a researcher with a seemingly endless pipeline of